-- Our main competitors for Video Portals are Microsoft and Vimeo - Our main competitors for Virtual & Hybrid Events and Webinars are Zoom, On24, Cvent and Notified - Our main competitors for Online Learning and Education are Zoom and Microsoft - Our main competitors for Media and Telecom Solutions are Mediakind and Synamedia - Our main competitors for API & Developer Tools are the media services offered by AWS and Microsoft
+- Our main competitors for Video Portals are Microsoft and Vimeo - Our main competitors for Virtual & Hybrid Events and Webinars are Zoom, On24, Cvent and Notified - · Our main competitors for Online Learning and Education are Zoom and Microsoft - · Our main competitors for Media and Telecom Solutions are Mediakind and Synamedia - Our main competitors for API & Developer Tools are the media services offered by AWS and Microsoft

 Additionally, we compete with home-grown, start-up, and open source technologies across the categories described above.
-With the rise in travel restrictions and shelter-in-place policies resulting from the COVID-19 pandemic, as well as the passage of time, the introduction of new technologies and the entrance of new market participants, competition has intensified, and we expect it to continue to intensify in the future.
+With the rise in travel restrictions and shelter-in-place policies resulting from the COVID-19 pandemic, as well as the passage of time, the introduction of new technologies and the entrance of new market participants, competition has intensified, and we expect it to continue in the future.
 Established companies are also developing their own video platforms, products, and solutions within their own core product lines, and may continue to do so in the future.
 Established companies may also acquire or establish product integration, distribution, or other cooperative relationships with our current competitors.
 New competitors or alliances among competitors may emerge from time to time and rapidly acquire significant market share due to various factors such as their greater brand name recognition, larger existing user or customer base, consumer preferences for their offerings, a larger or more effective sales organization and greater financial, technical, marketing, and other resources and experience.
-Furthermore, with the recent increase in large merger and acquisition transactions in the technology industry, particularly transactions involving cloud-based technologies, there is a greater likelihood that we will compete with other larger technology companies in the future.
+Furthermore, with the recent increase in large merger and acquisition transactions in the technology industry, which has recently intensified due to the distressed and unstable economic climate, in particular with respect to transactions involving cloud-based technologies, there is a greater likelihood that we will compete with other larger technology companies in the future.
 Companies resulting from these potential consolidations may create more compelling product offerings and be able to offer more attractive pricing options, making it more difficult for us to compete effectively.
+Furthermore, if a sole-source technology provider on which we rely is acquired or otherwise experiences a change of control, we may be prevented from using, selling, supporting or having access to such technology.
+Additionally, we may also consider pursuing a business combination or other strategic transaction with another entity, such as to take advantage of market trends or in response to industry challenges.
+Alternatively, we could be identified as an acquisition target by one of our existing or potential competitors or other third parties.
+Such transactions may not be successful, may not achieve the expected results and may impose financial or operational burdens on the Company, which in turn may adversely impact our business, financial condition, results of operations and prospects.
+In addition, your ownership and voting power may be diluted in connection with an acquisition or other strategic transaction.
+For more information regarding the possible implications of and risks associated with such transactions, see Part I, Item 1A.
+"Risk Factors - If we are unable to consummate acquisitions at our desired rate and at acceptable prices, and to enter into other strategic transactions and relationships that support our long-term strategy, our growth rate and the trading price of our common stock could be negatively affected.
+These transactions and relationships also subject us to certain risks." and, in addition, "Risk Factors - Your ownership and voting power may be diluted by the issuance of additional shares of our common stock in connection with financings, acquisitions, investments, our equity incentive plans or otherwise.